Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/5-manage-pdf-documents-with-pypdf4.md

 ## Required package

 As you've already read in other Lessons, several packages address a particular domain.
 In this case, the domain is documents rendered as PDF (portable document format).
-We choose **PyPDF4** for its support of recent revisions of the PDF specification.
+We choose **PyPDF4** from among several alternatives for its open-sourced support of recent revisions of the PDF specification.

 For this Lesson, install **PyPDF4**: